Irish Healthcare System: Information for Travelers and Foreigners

 Ireland has a comprehensive, government-funded, public health system.
-As such, the overall standards of healthcare in Ireland are very high.
+As such, the overall standards of healthcare system in Ireland are very high.
 At present, the national medical system is covered by the 2004 Health Act.
-This legislation established a new body, the Health Service Executive, to be responsible for providing medical and social services.
+This legislation established a new body, the Irish Health Service Executive, to be responsible for providing medical and social services.
 Today, nearly 40% of the population receives medical care at absolutely no cost.
 The remainder receives heavily subsidized services through the public system or they choose to opt for private insurance coverage.

 Irish National Healthcare

 The Irish public healthcare system is funded through taxation and is open to all legal residents.
 How much you pay for medical appointments depends on the category of care you are enrolled in.
 Approximately 37% of the population has access to entirely free public service via the Medical Card system.
 This is also referred to as Category 1 care.
 All doctor visits, hospital care, tests, and medication is free.